 As a former civil rights attorney, Tim has spent his career fighting for the rights of all Americans.
 He and his wife Anne have dedicated their careers to making Virginia a place that provides equal opportunity for everyone, and he’ll keep fighting in Congress until the federal government ensures equal voting rights, equal pay, and protection against discrimination no matter one’s race, sex, nation of origin, sexual orientation, gender identity, or age.

 As Senator, Tim has pushed to ensure the protection of fundamental freedoms for all Americans.
-He has worked to protect minority groups from discrimination in housing, the workplace, and education.
-He is committed to ensuring equal treatment for all Americans under the law.
+He has worked to protect Americans from discrimination in housing, the workplace, and education.
 Concerned by the lack of recognition of African American history, Tim led efforts to propose a commission commemorating 400 years of African American history in the United States.
 Tim partnered with the NAACP, Congressman Bobby Scott, and a bipartisan group of Senators to announce legislation to create this commission, which passed into law in 2017.